jgxi55kdkgd/micropython/README.md

-Micropython VS Code devcontainer for ESP32 with Windows 11 support
+Micropython VS Code devcontainer for ESP32 with Windows 11 USB support

 Important: Before starting this container your USB device must **already be available** to WSL as /dev/ttyUSB0.
 See the windows_usb_passthrough folder for more details and useful scripts.
-This is because the container assumes your device is on USB0.
+This is because the container assumes your device is already accessible via USB0 (the devcontainer.json -device option).

-You need...
+You will need...
 1. Docker installed and running,
-2. VS Code plus the Docker Containers extension installed... then you can simply fork this repo, bring up the command palette and start typing "Dev Containers: Clone Repository In Container Volume...".
-It will automatically be linked to your newly forked git repo.
+2. VS Code plus the Docker Containers extension installed...
+ ...then you can simply fork this repo, bring up the command palette in vscode and start typing "Dev Containers: Clone Repository In Container Volume...".
+Your newly created development container will automatically be linked to your forked git repo.
-3. An ESP32 device flashed with Micropython
+3. An ESP32 device flashed with Micropython (see Micropython site for details)

 A "project" is simply any folder you create at the default top level of the container volume - eg /workspaces/micropython/Project1.